entropicalabs/entropica_qaoa/PackageOutline.md

 		So the same interface as `plot_qaoa_energy_landscape` but plotting the variance instead?
 If yes, one might want think about putting that functionality together.

 		EM:
 		---
 		Exactly.

+		JL:
+		---
+		Or do both in one plot with color and height
     """

 def PlotOptimalTrajectory(parameters, hamiltonian):